EPPC

 CERT (Community Emergency Response Team) is a FEMA, and Washington Dept of Emergency Mgmt program, and teaches First Aid response, Light Search & Rescue, Fire Fighting, Active Shooter and other Disaster response skills.
 The program is being conducted and taught by Gig Harbor Fire & Medic One personnel, and is a very worthwhile program.
 The Basic CERT class consists of 24 hours of classroom instruction, hands on training, and capping with a very realistic disaster exercise.

-Your Canterwood EPPC Team has participated in two CERT Basic Training programs in 2022, to launch the Gig Harbor CERT team.
-Canterwood now has 13 residents trained in CERT.
+Your Canterwood EPPC Team has participated in three CERT Basic Training programs since 2022, to launch the Gig Harbor CERT team.
+Canterwood now has 15 residents trained in CERT.
 To learn more about the CERT program, please click on this link - https://community.fema.gov/PreparednessCommunity/s/welcome-to-cert?language=en_US

-If you have question or are interested in attending CERT training, please contact dougmunday@outlook.com
+If you have question or are interested in attending CERT training, please contact Abe Edmonson of Gig Harbor Fire Department at aedmonson@gigharborfire.org

 Map Your Neighborhood